 The Arnolt MGTD

-Pictures and Arnolt Car features used by permission from Terry Sanders.
+Pictures and supplemental specifications used by permission from Terry Sanders.

 It is rumored that Arnolt was touring the Turin Auto Show of 1952 when he spotted two sleek sports cars.
 These were custom open and closed body coupes built by Bertone of Italy.
 Because Fiat had recently changed to a unibody construction technique, there were no chassis available to create custom bodied sports cars by the small designers such as Bertone.
 Bertone's son, Nuccio had located two used MGTD chassis which proved to be just right for a small, agile sports car.